 - Check the information below for work-study positions.

 - Contact your campus Financial Aid Office to schedule an interview with the hiring department.

-If accepted for a work-study position:
+If accepting a work-study position:

 - Undergo a criminal background check.

 - America Reads and America Counts: This program provides reading and mathematics tutorial services to elementary school children at various school sites.
 You must have college proficiency in reading and writing or mathematics to participate in this program.
 Positions are off-campus, and personal transportation required.